 Cultivars are also available.
-The cultivars generally bear more blooms than the species plant; for this reason, alone, they would be preferred over the latter.
+The cultivars generally bear more blooms than the species plant and, for this reason, may be preferred over the latter.
 Cultivars include:

-- 'Summer Snow': A smaller tree (20 feet tall), this plant is even more tolerant of pollution than the species plant, making it an excellent street tree.
+- 'Summer Snow': A smaller tree (20 feet high), this plant is even more tolerant of pollution than the species plant, making it an excellent street tree.

 - 'Chantilly Lace': This is one of a few choices available with variegated foliage.
 In this case, the leaves bear creamy yellow margins.
-It becomes 20 to 30 feet tall and 15 to 25 feet wide.
+It grows to 20 to 30 feet high and 15 to 25 feet wide.
 Partial sun is better for this type.

 - 'Ivory Silk': This is the most popular cultivar.
 At a maximum height of 25 feet, it stays a little shorter than the species plant.
 It begins blooming at an early age, and it bears many panicles.

-- 'Ivory Pillar': This Japanese tree lilac sports a columnar form (25 feet tall and 15 feet wide).
+- 'Ivory Pillar': This Japanese tree lilac sports a columnar form (25 feet high and 15 feet wide).

 Comparison of Tree Lilacs and Common Lilacs

-- Flower scent: Common lilacs have one of the plant world's most fragrant blooms, but many people feel that tree lilacs have flowers that stink.
-The smell is often compared to the smell that the flowers of privet shrubs (Ligustrum) have.
+- Flower scent: Common lilacs have one of the plant world's most fragrant blooms, but many people feel that tree lilacs have flowers that smell overly sweet.
+The smell is often compared to the pungent smell of the flowers of privet shrubs (Ligustrum).

-- Bloom time: Japanese lilac tree flowers a bit later, giving you color in early summer (rather than late spring).
-This fact is useful as you plan out the sequence of bloom in your garden.
+- Bloom time: A Japanese lilac tree flowers a bit later, giving you color in early summer (rather than late spring).
+This fact is useful as you plan out the sequence of blooms in your garden.

-- Bark: Japanese lilac tree's bark is a pretty brown, studded with lighter lines (called "lenticels"), as on cherry trees, whereas common lilac's bark is an uninspiring gray.
+- Bark: The Japanese lilac tree's bark is a pretty brown, studded with lighter lines (called "lenticels"), as on cherry trees, whereas the common lilac's bark is an uninspiring gray.